n778509775/NWCQ/README.md

 - R 4.0.4<br />

 ## Files
-The code we shared contains a total of three projects, which are contained in the MI, CHD and scRNA-seq folders, respectively.
+The code we shared contains a total of two projects, which are contained in the MI and CHD folders, respectively.
 The potential .py source files contained in these folders are listed below, of which "crossValidation-complex.py" is only available in the MI project.
 ### codes
 ***multi-reBatch.py***: An example of training label known datasets and computing accuracy on label unknown datasets after batch effect removal<br />
 ***classify.py***: An example of training label known datasets and computing accuracy on label unknown datasets before calibration<br />